IDAES/publications/parker_jpc2023/README.md

 ## Code to produce results of "Dynamic Modeling and NMPC..."

 Parker, Nicholson, Siirola, and Biegler.
-Submitted to *J. Process Control*.
+Submitted to J. Process Control.

 Organization of the code:
 - `parker_jpc2023` is a small Python package that can be installed with: